ppy/osu-wiki/news/2025/2025-11-15-new-featured-artist-whitesakata.md

 ### [WhiteSakata - R(eiterat)e:](https://assets.ppy.sh/artists/512/R(eiterat)e/WhiteSakata%20-%20R(eiterat)e.osz)

 If you've been following the Featured Artist video saga of the last few weeks, you'll already know that a bunch of osu! players were at [a certain LAN event](https://osu.ppy.sh/home/news/2025-09-16-osu-uk-epic46) recently.
-That's where the one and only [MALTESER](https://osu.ppy.sh/users/5218178) played [this map](https://osu.ppy.sh/beatmapsets/2407278) hosted by [Wispy](https://osu.ppy.sh/users/11106929)!
+That's where the one and only ::MALTESER::{ user-id=5218178 } played [this map](https://osu.ppy.sh/beatmapsets/2407278) hosted by ::Wispy::{ user-id=11106929 }!

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>